Trithemius's catalog of magic (or "necromantic") books

 [23] (eTK1477J): Preserved in:

-J-PB: [23] Cf. TK, col. 1477, incipit very close to that of the Experimentum Michaelis Scoti nigromantici (Si uolueris per demones habere scientiam), edited by J. W. Brown, An Enquiry into the life and legend of Michael Scot, Edinburgh, 1897, pp. 231-234, according to the ms. Florence, Bibl.
+J-PB: [23] Cf. TK, col. 1477, incipit is very close to that of the Experimentum Michaelis Scoti nigromantici (Si uolueris per demones habere scientiam), edited by J. W. Brown, An Enquiry into the life and legend of Michael Scot, Edinburgh, 1897, pp. 231-234, according to the ms. Florence, Bibl.
 Laurent., Plut.
 89 sup.
 38, fol.
 294v-298, dated 1494.
-This text corresponds to the experimentum n° 1, incomplete from the beginning, published by Kieckhefer, Forbidden Rites, pp. 193-196.
+This text corresponds to experimentum n° 1, incomplete from the beginning, published by Kieckhefer, Forbidden Rites, pp. 193-196.

 [24] Not identified.